-Shooting suspect in standoff at Los Angeles supermarket
+Shooting suspect in standoff at LA market; 1 woman killed

 LOS ANGELES – A man shot his grandmother and girlfriend Saturday and then led police on a car chase that ended when he crashed into a pole and ran inside a busy supermarket as bullets from officers shattered the front doors.
-He took hostages as scores of firefighters and police converged on the scene.
+About three hours after he took hostages in the store, the suspect surrendered.

+One woman was killed inside the supermarket, Los Angeles Mayor Eric Garcetti said.

 Officers with riot gear, armed with rifles, stood along the side of the Trader Joe's in the Silver Lake area on Saturday afternoon and used mirrors to try to look inside as hostages periodically came out the front door with the hands raised.
 At least one person was injured but expected to survive.